-The alleged incident with the Claimant is said to have occurred on 3rd June 2006.
-There is no dispute that the Defendant bought the chair from the proposed ancillary defendant on the 28th March 2005.
+The allege incident with the Claimant is said to have occurred on 3rd June 2006.
+There is no dispute that the Defendant bought the chair from the proposed Ancillary Defendant on the 28th March 2005.
 The main claim was filed on 9th November 2006 and the initial ancillary claim on the 20th February 2007.
-This ancillary claim was subsequently struck out on 12th December 2009 and permission given to the Defendant to apply to file, and to join the ancillary defendant and serve the ancillary claim.
+This ancillary claim was subsequently struck out on 12th February 2009 and permission given to the Defendant to apply to file the ancillary claim, and to join the Ancillary Defendant and to serve the ancillary claim.
 This is the subject application and was filed on 27th February 2009.
 This was very shortly after the ancillary claim was struck out.

-Also bear in mind that the lateness in the determination to strike out was as a result of the tardiness of the proposed ancillary defendant to prosecute the application and the slowness of the administrative arm of the Court.
-It seems unjust therefore that the Defendant should be penalized and the proposed ancillary defendant be left to benefit from his tardiness, whether such tardiness was deliberate or otherwise.

-My view is that as permission was being awaited to file this application the claim was not yet filed against the ancillary defendant although one was filed for the purpose of the application and so it would not yet be filed as against the proposed ancillary defendant.

-Therefore if time began to run from 28th March 2003 it would be statute barred.
+Also bear in mind that the lateness in the determination to strike out was as a result of the tardiness of the proposed Ancillary Defendant to prosecute the application and the slowness of the administrative arm of the Court.
+It seems unjust therefore that the Defendant should be penalized and the proposed Ancillary Defendant be left to benefit from his tardiness, whether such tardiness was deliberate or otherwise.
+My view is that as permission was being awaited to file this application, the claim was not yet filed/issued against the Ancillary Defendant although one was filed along with the application in support thereof.
+Therefore if time began to run from 28th March 2003, it would now be statute barred.
 As Lord Diplock succinctly puts it;